klauscc/VindLU/README.md

 ### Training and Inference

-All the tasks can launched via the python script `tools/run.py`.
+All the tasks can be launched via the python script `tools/run.py`.

-> It supports running with and without [slurm](https://slurm.schedmd.com/).
-If the server doesn't have slurm, only **single-node** multi-gpu training is supported.
+- Support **slurm** and **run locally**.

+> If there is no slurm, you need to submit the training script to each node.

 > It will use slurm if command `sbatch` exists.
-You can force to use local mode by add arguments `--no_slurm`.
+You can force to run locally by add the argument `--no_slurm`.

 **Our trained checkpoints are available on [Google Drive](https://drive.google.com/drive/folders/12bC7WotvwyTG4pVvYeU4iZzmBLP1-6d9?usp=sharing)**